15+ High-Protein Dinner Ideas for Muscle Growth

 Hitting 40-60g protein at dinner makes your daily target effortless.
 These 16 recipes give you variety, taste, and convenience—no boiled chicken and rice required.

 Meal prep 2-3x weekly, rotate 5-6 favorites, and season generously.
 Consistency over months beats perfection for one week.
+Want to know the exact nutrients in your recipes?
+Use our Recipe Calculator to get a full macro breakdown of any homemade meal.

 References